Doctors Note Logo

 Why Auditory Hallucinations Are Common in Sleep Disorders

-Auditory hallucinations around sleep commonly result from REM intrusion into wakefulness, fragmented sleep, stress, and individual factors such as ADHD that disrupt sleep architecture.
-These brief, benign parasomnias usually involve dream-like sounds or voices and are recognized as sleep-related experiences rather than signs of psychosis.
+Auditory hallucinations during sleep transitions are typically caused by REM intrusion into wakefulness, fragmented sleep, stress, or conditions like ADHD that disrupt sleep architecture.
+These brief, benign parasomnias often involve dream-like sounds or voices and are recognized as sleep-related experiences—not signs of psychosis.

 answer background